 This definitely ain’t the Louvre in Paris, but the Museum of Samoa is one of your few options for rainy days in Apia.
-It’s a small but at least air conditioned museum that showcases Samoa’s history and its environment.
+It’s a small but at least air-conditioned museum that showcases Samoa’s history and its environment.
 My takeaway from here was learning about the nonviolent Mau movement for Samoan independence.

 Robert Louis Stevenson Museum

 On my voyage across the South Pacific, I learned of many famous European writers and poets who escaped to these tropical islands.
 Samoa’s most famous European is no doubt the Scottish author of Treasure Island.
 Stevenson moved with his family to Samoa in the hope that its tropical climate would help with his tuberculosis.
-He constructed a beautiful mansion at the foothills of Mount Vaea and became very involved in local life.
+He constructed a beautiful mansion in the foothills of Mount Vaea and became very involved in local life.
 In fact, Stevenson strongly advocated for Samoan independence and was highly admired by locals.
-He sadly died in 1894, buried at his request at the mountain top.
-Also serviced by local busses, you can visit his beautiful former home for T20 and hike to his grave for panoramic views of Apia (free).
+He sadly died in 1894, buried at his request at the mountaintop.
+Also serviced by local buses, you can visit his beautiful former home for T20 and hike to his grave for panoramic views of Apia (free).

 Papaseea Sliding Rocks